 In general, the term "psychiatric disability" is preferred to both the phrase "mental illness," and the use of specific diagnoses.
+For PRA, the concept of disability implies the possibility of regeneration of ability through rehabilitation.
 Terms focusing on "illness," "disorder," and "diagnosis" reflect a medical model rather than a psychosocial rehabilitation perspective.

-We recognize the right of individuals to refer to themselves as they choose.
-For example, a person might not believe that his/her psychiatric condition is disabling and might prefer a term other than "disability."
+We recognize the right of individuals to refer to themselves as they choose - for example, a person might not believe that his/her psychiatric condition is disabling, and might prefer a term other than "disability."
 However, we also recognize that PRA has a responsibility to educate.
 For example, while effective communication with the medical community might, at times, make medical terminology useful, in representing the PRA organization, members are urged to avoid the most medically oriented terms, such as "patient" or "illness," and to assist the medical community in changing itself from a system that "does to" into a system that encourages partnerships between the people who use services and the people who provide them.

-When necessary, specific diagnoses are preferred to more global terms, and are to be used in a person-first format, as in "a person with schizophrenia."
+When necessary, specific diagnoses are preferred to more global terms, and are to be used in a personfirst format, as in "a person with schizophrenia."
 Since many forms of psychiatric disorder exist, the terms "mental illness" and "psychiatric disability" should be specified as clearly singular (e.g., a person diagnosed with a mental illness or a person diagnosed with a psychiatric disability) or plural (e.g., people who have been diagnosed with a variety of disorders).
 Emphasizing the existence of a variety of psychiatric disorders corrects the description of "mental illness" as a single entity.

 Acceptable terms are: person with a psychiatric disability, people with psychiatric disabilities, psychiatric illnesses, emotional or mental disorders - stressing the personhood of people with disabilities.
 Unacceptable language includes dehumanizing or pejorative words or phrases, such as "the mentally ill," "schizophrenics," or "chronic."